The Early Years

 Two Decades Fighting for Those Who Need a Voice

-Vallie organized neighbors to stop the violence that was ravaging the Lower Haight, rallied parents to keep John Muir Elementary School open in the Western Addition.
+Vallie organized neighbors to stop the violence that was ravaging the Lower Haight, and rallied parents to keep John Muir Elementary School open in the Western Addition.
 Later she led several nonprofits focused on education and environmental activism.